> Trade Association Compliance | CANADIAN COMPETITION LAW

 In general, some of the types of association activities that can raise competition law issues include those dealing with pricing, advertising, customers, territories, market shares, terms of sale and other key aspects of competition.

-Below is an overview of Canadian competition law that applies to key trade and professional association activities.
+Below is an overview of key Canadian competition laws that can apply to trade and professional association activities.

 CANADIAN COMPETITION LAW

-Competition law in Canada is governed by the Competition Act, which is federal law of “general application” (i.e., applies to most businesses and industries across Canada, with limited exceptions) that contains both criminal and civil sections.
+Competition law in Canada is governed by the Competition Act, which is federal law of “general application” (i.e., applies to most businesses and industries across Canada with only limited exceptions).
+The Competition Act contains both criminal offences (e.g., price-fixing and other criminal conspiracies, bid-rigging and criminal misleading advertising) and civil reviewable matters (e.g., abuse of dominance, price maintenance, refusal to deal and civil misleading advertising).

-The Competition Act is administered and enforced by the federal Competition Bureau (Bureau), which is a federal enforcement agency headed by the Commissioner of Competition (Commissioner) and based in Ottawa.
+The Competition Act is administered and enforced by the Competition Bureau, which is a federal enforcement agency based in Ottawa that is headed by the Commissioner of Competition.

 Purposes